VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 3. Latticework: The New Investing
 4. The Political Philosophy of Benjamin Franklin
 5. मोपला कांड अर्थात् "मुझे उससे क्या?"
-6. Hints for Self-Culture, read until page 258 of the document or page 249 of the book
+6. Hints for Self-Culture
+   Read until page 258 of the document or page 249 of the book
-7.
+8. The Dictator's Handbook: Why Bad Behaviour Is Almost Always Good Politics Read until Privatized Tax Collection
+9. A Review of the History and Works of the Hindu Mahāsabhā and the Hindu Sangathan Movement Read until page 421 of the document or page 308 of the book
+10.